How do we navigate challenging social situations?

 Everyday social cognition involves a great deal of information juggling.
 Just as an example, consider a social gathering where multiple people, with different backgrounds and relationships with one another, all converse.
 To smoothly navigate this social scenario, you will need to keep track of who said what, as well as why he or she said it.
 As the complexity and number of people in the situation increases, so will your need to manage social information in mind.
 How do we pull off such complex social information processing on the fly?

 Meyer, M. L., Spunt, R. P., Berkman, E. T., Taylor, S. E., & Lieberman, M. D. (2012).
 Evidence for social working memory from a parametric functional MRI study.
 Proceedings of the National Academy of Sciences, 109, 1883-1888.
+PDF.

 Meyer, M. L. & Lieberman, M. D. (2012).
 Social working memory: Neurocognitive networks and directions for future research.
 Frontiers in Psychology, 3, 1-11.
+PDF.